Cold Harbor (Severance): Development

-The episode was written by series creator Dan Erickson, and directed by executive producer Ben Stiller.
+The episode was written by series creator Dan Erickson and directed by executive producer Ben Stiller.
 This marked Erickson's seventh writing credit and Stiller's 11th directing credit.

 Writing

-Dan Erickson said that in an earlier version of the script, they would expand more about the content behind the "Cold Harbor" file.
-However, they decided to keep it unknown as the answer to its content will lead "into a bigger question of the company's ultimate agenda, and that will remain unknown".
+Erickson said that in an earlier version of the script that they would expand more about the content behind the "Cold Harbor" file.
+However, they decided to keep it unknown as the answer to its content will lead "into a bigger question of the company's ultimate agenda and that will remain unknown".
 Erickson also mentioned, "We talked about whether it was too early to reveal [it].
-But I really felt that was [part] of such an intricate, bigger mystery that it felt like it was time...
+But I really felt that was [part] of such an intricate, bigger mystery that it felt like it was time [...]
 Let's give people an answer to this, because it then opens us up to these other bigger questions."

 Stiller considered ending the final scene earlier, before Mark chose to run to Helly.
 Stiller stated that they chose not to end on a cliffhanger, explaining, "After having [a] cliffhanger ending in Season 1, I didn't want to do that to the audience.
 It always felt this was the natural way that Mark's innie would go."
-Britt Lower offered her interpretation of the ending, "It's the cocktail of emotions.
-They've made this decision...
+Britt Lower offered her interpretation of the ending, saying, "It's the cocktail of emotions.
+They've made this decision [...]
 It felt like we were a couple of wild horses who were just let loose."

-Erickson explained Mark's decision to stay and leave Gemma, "It's a painful realization for him in that moment... the only person that he [loves] is standing behind him and so that's ultimately the direction that he goes.
-It's a choice between two loves, but it's also a choice between two identities...
+Erickson explained Mark's decision to stay and leave Gemma, stating, "It's a painful realization for him in that moment [...] the only person that he [loves] is standing behind him and so that's ultimately the direction that he goes.
+It's a choice between two loves, but it's also a choice between two identities [...]
 It's him saying [he] is [as] valid and is as important as [his outie]."
-Adam Scott added, "It just seemed like the logical place to go...
+Adam Scott added, "It just seemed like the logical place to go [...]
 But as far as ending the season before he makes a choice, I'm so glad we didn't end up doing that.
 I think that the season ends in the exact right place."

 Music

-Stiller said that for the final scene, he was "looking for the juxtaposition of the craziness of that with a hopeful song".
+Stiller said that for the final scene he was "looking for the juxtaposition of the craziness of that with a hopeful song".
 The crew considered using "I Got You Babe" by Sonny & Cher or "As Tears Go By" by Nancy Sinatra, but they considered the former "too cute" and the latter "didn't make as much thematic sense".
 They eventually chose "The Windmills of Your Mind" by Mel Tormé, with Stiller arguing "is weird both with its lyrics and sound.
 It's like a crazy drug trip.
 That's what this whole show is about."
 Stiller also felt that using "Work Song" by Bobby Darin for the credits was a strange choice, but concluded that they "fit together".